vagmcs/Optimus/docs/building_and_linking.md

 # Building and Linking Optimus

-Optimus is builds for both Scala 2.11 and 2.12.
-In order to build Optimus modules (`core`, `solver-oj`, `solver-lp`, `solver-gurobi`, `solver-mosek`) from source you need to have Java SE version 8 or higher and [SBT](http://www.scala-sbt.org/) installed in your system.
+Optimus is builds for Scala 2.11, 2.12 and 2.13.
+In order to build Optimus modules (`core`, `solver-oj`, `solver-lp`, `solver-gurobi`, `solver-mosek`) from source you need to have Java 8 or higher and [SBT](http://www.scala-sbt.org/) installed in your system.
 Optimus build optionally depends on [Gurobi](http://www.gurobi.com/) and [Mosek](https://www.mosek.com/) solvers.
 In case the dependencies for Gurobi or Mosek are not included, Optimus would build a minimal version having only lp solve and oj solver.

 ## Instructions to build Optimus from source